Axxxll/User-Projects-TimeLogs/README.md

 # Set up

-The app uses .Net Web Api for backend, Angular for frontend and MySql for a db.
+The app uses .Net Web Api for the Backend, Angular for the Frontend and MySql for a the DB.

-## Setting up the Backend and MySql
+### Setting up the Backend and MySql

 1. Navigate to UserProject
    <br/>